lilychughes/FishLifeExonCapture/README.md

 # Step 1: Organize your fastq files into separate directories for each species

+You should establish a main working directory for all of your samples.
 Starting with a list of demultiplexed fastq files from the sequencer, we need to make separate directories to process our samples through the pipeline.
 These files are commonly gzip compressed (so you might see .fastq.gz).
 If you need to expand the files you can run the following:

 ```
 for f in *gz;